prahalad12345/RCP/README.md

 **7. Build an ACP client**

-Here’s a simple ACP client to interact with your `echo` agent.
+Here's a simple ACP client to interact with your `echo` agent.
 Create a `client.py` file in your project directory with the following code:

 ```python